wazeerzulfikar/Blog/content/post/second.md

 date = "2017-06-20T12:45:44+05:30"
-description = "Working with the low-level C API of Tensorflow to load and build graphs from scratch" tags = [] title = "Week 2 - Diving into the C API" draft=false
+description = "Working with the low-level C API of Tensorflow to load and build graphs from scratch" tags = [] title = "Chapter 2 - Diving into the C API" draft=false

 +++